Quirky comedy film "Prince Avalanche" charms Berlin

 He kept his crew to a minimum - no more than 10 people on set at any time - and allowed the actors to improvise.

-The barren landscape, which was quickly recovering its colour and vitality, was captured by Green's regular director of photography Tim Orr.
+The barren landscape, which was quickly recovering its color and vitality, was captured by Green's regular director of photography Tim Orr.

 Rudd, best known for comic roles and most recently starring in "This is 40", plays Alvin, the boyfriend of Lance's older sister who is introverted, serious and constantly seeking to better himself, including learning German using a language tape.

-By contrast, Lance hates sleeping in tents, hunting for food and painting roads, and can't wait for the weekend when he can get back to civilisation.
+By contrast, Lance hates sleeping in tents, hunting for food and painting roads, and can't wait for the weekend when he can get back to civilization.

 Gradually the two misfits begin to get along, helped by Alvin's personal crisis and a crate of hooch left by a mysterious old truck driver played by the late character actor Lance LeGault, to whom the movie is dedicated.